ProjectProRepo/How-to-Build-an-LLM-Powered-Data-Analysis-Agent-/README.md

 - **Price Analyst Agent** for market analysis based on historical prices.
 - **Report Writer Agent** that synthesizes analyses into a final report.

-## Overview

-This repository contains an LLM-powered data analysis agent designed to handle cryptocurrency analysis using multiple tools and agents.
-The system is built around various components that work together to gather, analyze, and report on cryptocurrency news and price trends.
-Below is an overview of the key elements that drive the data analysis pipeline.

 ## Tools

 ### Search Tool (Exa API)